-It is important to note that the neonatal hip ultrasound examination itself is outside the remit of NIPE.
+It is important to note that the neonatal hip ultrasound examination itself is a post- screening examination and is outside the remit of NIPE.

 Public Heath England advice on private screening for different conditions and diseases.

 Information outlining the advantages and disadvantages of screening outside the national programmes can be found via the following web link.
 There is information and leaflets available for healthcare professionals and links to leaflets written for patients.